cjmax34/cjmax34/README.md

 </div>

 ## I'm currently working on 🖥️
+- Dorm Logging System: I'm currently making a mobile application to be used by the Centennial Residence Hall Management for logging the residents in/out of the dorm seamlessly.
+I will be adding more features to this app, and its name is not final (yet).
+I'm using `React Native` and `Supabase` to make the app.

+## Past projects I've worked on 📘
-- [Personal Portfolio](https://cjtmaximo.vercel.app/): I'm remaking my portfolio in Svelte and Tailwind.
+- [Personal Portfolio](https://cjtmaximo.vercel.app/): I remade my portfolio in Svelte and Tailwind.
 Check it out!

-## Past projects I've worked on 📘
 - Project Vantage: A full-stack web application for automating the process of matching the roster of employees to new projects.
 This was developed with my co-interns at Pointwest Innovations Corporation as part of the requirements for the internship program.
 - [TeddyCare](https://github.com/inunice/teddycare): An Internet-of-Things-powered smart stuffed toy designed for nurturing parent-child relationships by remotely facilitating real-time interactions.
 I contributed to the web application used for the project.
 We used `Next.js` and `Firebase` as the frameworks for the web app, and the repository for the web app can be found [here](https://github.com/ry4nd/bearwithme).
 - [Forza Horizon 5 AFK Skill Points Farm script](https://github.com/cjmax34/FH5-AFK-SP-Farm): A `Python` script that automates the farming of skill points in the popular racing game Forza Horizon 5.
 I made this out of boredom from manually farming skill points.